adamelliotfields/gradio-diffusion/usage.md

 * `3`: balanced
 * `4`: more speed

-#### ToMe

-[Token merging](https://github.com/dbolya/tomesd) (Bolya & Hoffman 2023) reduces the number of tokens processed by the model.
-Set `Ratio` to the desired reduction factor.
-Only necessary to speed up generation on older GPUs.

 #### FreeU

 [FreeU](https://github.com/ChenyangSi/FreeU) (Si et al. 2023) re-weights the contributions sourced from the U-Net’s skip connections and backbone feature maps to potentially improve image quality.